close Business Finance Invest Bullets Most Viewed

 The Bottom Line

 The NSE and BSE have grown tremendously since its inception.
-It is the ideal platform for beginners as well as seasoned traders and investors with an excellent repertoire of products traded.
-If you have to ask yourself which of the two are better?
+It is the ideal platform for beginners as well as seasoned traders and investors, and it has an excellent repertoire of products traded.
+If you have to ask yourself which of the two is better?
 You would realize that both are excellent choices.
 Now that you know the main difference between NSE and BSE, you could go right ahead and start investing in the stock exchange of your choice.

 comment on this article